Zaporozhec7/docker-android/README.md

-## Android Docker Image for react native, to use as Jenkins CI ssh slave
+## Android Docker Image for react native, to use as Jenkins CI JNLP-slave

-This repository forked from https://github.com/react-native-community/docker-android to use https://hub.docker.com/r/jenkins/ssh-slave/ as base image
+This repository forked from https://github.com/react-native-community/docker-android to use https://hub.docker.com/r/jenkins/jnlp-slave/ as base image